 For the Romans Ravenna was a place of great strategic importance.
 It was isolated from the mainland on most sides by marshes which provided a considerable line of natural defence but at the same time it offered direct access to the sea from which it could receive supplies and reinforcements.

-The exact time when the Romans took possession of Ravenna is not known but it is certain that the first Roman fleet known to have been present in Ravenna was that of Metellus, legate of Silla, who landed there in 82 BC, perhaps during the period when Roman citizenship was conferred on it.
+The exact time when the Romans took possession of Ravenna is not known but it is certain that the first Roman fleet in Ravenna was that of Metellus, legate of Silla, who landed there in 82 bC, perhaps during the period when Roman citizenship was conferred on it.

-At the beginning of the 2nd century Trajan had an aqueduct built to meet the city's need for drinking water which it did not have.
-Water from the Apennines was brought from the Teodorano area towards Ravenna following the course of the River Ronco where some pylons and arches of the ancient aqueduct were discovered in the riverbed at the time of diverting the river.
+At the beginning of the II century Trajan had an aqueduct built to meet the city's need for drinking water.
+Water from the Apennines was brought from the Teodorano area towards Ravenna following the course of the River Ronco, where some pylons and arches of the ancient aqueduct were discovered in the riverbed at the time of the diversion the river.

-Even before the 2nd century AD Ravenna began to extend its building outside the oppidum municipale into the area that was then called Regio Caesarum.
+Even before the 2nd century aD Ravenna began to extend its building outside the oppidum into the area that was then called Regio Caesarum.

 Edited by the editorial team